The 8 principles that guide information architecture (IA).

 – George Constanza

-Taking on a website’s information architecture can seem like a daunting task, especially for a site that has a large amount of pages, like national associations and enterprises.
-It can sometimes feel like trying to de-tangle a massive ball of yarn (and not in the way that’s fun for cats).
-Thankfully, there is a set of principles developed by information architect Dan Brown that provides some practical guidance for designing a website’s architecture.
+Taking on a website’s information architecture can seem daunting, especially for sites with many pages, like national associations and enterprises.
+It can sometimes feel like trying to de-tangle a massive ball of yarn (and not in a way that’s fun for cats).
+Thankfully, information architect Dan Brown developed principles that provide practical guidance for designing a website’s architecture.

 1. The principle of objects